TDStrasser/KookaBlockly-Reference/docs/source/logging.rst

 .. note::

-    At present **KookaBlockly** does not directly support the reading of files from the Kookaberry's file system.
+    At present **KookaBlockly** does not directly support the reading of files from the **Kookaberry**'s file system.
-    MicroPython scripting does however contain extensive functionality for reading, writing and manipulating the Kookaberry's files.
+    MicroPython scripting does however contain extensive functionality for reading, writing and manipulating the **Kookaberry**'s files.

 Clear File
 ----------

-The file block creates a new empty text file with the specified name in the Kookaberry's file system.
+The file block creates a new empty text file with the specified name in the **Kookaberry**'s file system.
 If a file with the same name already exists, then it will overwritten with an empty file.

 The name of the file is specified in the **to file** parameter with ``log.csv`` the default name.
 Edit this field to change the file name.